How to Recover Deleted Data from Android Internal Memory

 Step 2.
 Enable USB Debugging

 If you don't know what USB debugging is, you probably have not enabled it.
 Then look at this picture, which clearly depicts how it is done.
+When finish, press "Start" on the next interface.

 1.For Android 2.3 or earlier: Enter "Settings" < Click "Applications" < Click "Development" < Check "USB debugging"